-The Regional Philanthropy Officer identifies, engages, cultivates, solicits, and stewards current and prospective donors, partners and sponsors in expanding their financial support and blood drive sponsorships on behalf of the work of the American Red Cross.
-This position is responsible for meeting annual revenue and blood collection targets by working with an assigned portfolio of donors, sponsors and prospects to advance the mission of the organization and acknowledging and stewarding donors and sponsors on the impact of their giving to the American Red Cross.
-This position is responsible for monthly, quarterly and annual attainment of both revenue and blood collection goals with a portfolio that is balanced evenly between revenue goals and blood collection goals.
+Identifies, engages, cultivates, solicits, and stewards current and prospective donors in expanding their financial support of the work of the American Red Cross.
+Responsible for meeting an annual revenue target by working with an assigned portfolio of donors and prospects to advance the mission of the organization and assist donors in creating meaning in their lives through giving to the American Red Cross.

-1. Strategy: Develops and executes ongoing strategy for qualifying donors and blood drive sponsors to ensure retention, growth of donor contributions and blood drive sponsorships, as well as recapture from previous donors and sponsors.
-Works collaboratively with other departments and development staff to create solicitation strategies matching the objectives of the organization and interests of the donor/sponsor/prospect.
-Partners with regional leadership and donor recruitment staff on blood sponsor recruitment strategy.
+1. Strategy: Develops and executes ongoing strategy for qualifying donors to ensure retention, growth of donor contributions as well as recapture from previous donors.
+Works collaboratively with other departments and partners with development staff at the National Office to create customized solicitation strategies matching the objectives of the organization and interests of the donor/prospect.

-2. Fundraising and Blood Sponsorship Targets, Portfolio Management: Manages an assigned portfolio of donors, sponsors and prospects with intent to form deep relationships.
-Responsible for minimum annual fundraising and blood unit collection goals tied to segmented or blended portfolio as specified in performance standards, including both renewable/recaptured gifts and new incremental revenue.
+2. Fundraising Targets and Portfolio Management: Manages an assigned portfolio of donors and prospects with intent to form deep relationships.
+Responsible for minimum annual fundraising goal tied to segmented or blended portfolio as specified in performance standards, including both renewable gifts and new incremental revenue.
+Develop donor management plans for entire portfolio resulting in strategic, knowledgeable and complex asks.
 Personally solicits assigned donor portfolio through face to face visits, including preparation of personalized materials.
+Revenue target may increase due to major domestic disasters.

-4. Relationship Development: Develops ongoing relationships with major donors for the benefit of the American Red Cross.
-Accountable for cultivating relationships for individual fundraising and organizational fundraising.
+4. Relationship Development: Develops ongoing relationships with major donors for the benefits of the American Red Cross.
+Accountable for cultivating relationships for individual fundraising, organizational fundraising or both as outlined below:

-5. Other: Participates in disaster relief fundraising as appropriate.
+5. Other: Participates in disaster relief fundraising projects as appropriate.
+May oversee and have responsibility for staff development.

 Education: Bachelor’s degree or equivalent experience required.
 Advanced degree highly desirable.

-Experience: Minimum five years sales and/or fundraising experience required.
+Experience: Minimum three years sales and/or fundraising experience required.
 Proven experience in developing strategies for donor retention growth and recapture and proven success with complex requests is required.

-Skills & Abilities: Ability to relate well and work effectively with multiple constituencies and audiences.
+Skills and Abilities: Ability to relate well and work effectively with multiple constituencies and audiences.
 Excellent verbal and written skills.
 Knowledge of office systems: MS-Office preferred and fundraising database systems (e.g., Raiser’s Edge, Salesforce.com).
+A team player committed to developing and working within a collaborative environment and to ensuring the highest customer service orientation.

 The American Red Cross is an Equal Opportunity/Affirmative Action employer.
 All qualified applicants will receive consideration for employment without regard to sex, gender identity, sexual orientation, race, color, religion, national origin, disability, protected veteran status, age, or any other characteristic protected by law.